viperML/home-manager-wsl/README.md

 Home-manager module, that lets you build a WSL distribution tarball, which contains:

 - Alpine Linux as a base image
+- Nix single-user installation
 - Your HM config pre-installed and ready to go 🚀

+Home-manager is a project that lets you build reproducible user environments using the Nix package manager.

 ## ✏️ Installation